CodeHopperNL/codehopper.nl/_posts/2016-01-10-a-new-chapter.md

 # On closing

-Yes, you blatant fool, time to close this letter.
+Yes, you blatant fool, time to close this psycho letter.

 The past two years have been an interesting journey, and you did grow personally and professionally and you [did things](http://amsterdam2016.codemotionworld.com)